 The Raconteurs’ Delight is a captivating venue, hosting spoken word and cabaret acts by night; family friendly entertainment early evening; performance and art based workshops by day; and very special lunchtime guests.
 Poets, comedians, clowns, storytellers and jazz musicians rub shoulders in the steampunk bar enjoying temperence drinks and kooky cocktails: think lashings of ginger beer or dandelion and burdock optionally laced with gin; elderflower and apple tipples; vegan white russian or bloody mary.

-The 99% Bar hosts an eclectic assortment of djs and special guests, plus bar games and banner making.
+The 99% Bar hosts an eclectic assortment of djs and special guests, plus bar games, pub quiz and banner making.
 Legendary rebels Gen X provide the solar power.
-Head over here for reggae, dance, trance and disco beats; groove and get radical then sample the woodfired pizza stall, Caribbean patties, vegan ice cream or fresh fairtrade coffee around the 99% campfire.
+Head over here for reggae, dance, trance and disco beats; groove and get radical then sample woodfired pizza, vegan ice cream or fresh fairtrade coffee around the 99% campfire.

 The Glad Apple Cider Bar faces the Village Green, has stunning views across the Severn Estuary, makes a perfect cosy pit-stop.
 Try local brews, taste the apples, or if cider’s not your thing go for a local ale or rum with homemade ginger.
 Acoustic music sessions, unplugged jams and other unscheduled things happen around here, bring an instrument!